 I thrive in the city, overwhelmed by images, objects, texts, and spaces.
-Immersed in the overwhelming-ness, I tune in to the narratives that shift and toss in the urban terrain of cultural and personal signification.
-I disassemble and reassemble the narratives, they are part of a system or a network that’s continually subject to re-authorship.
-The inundation of information can support, destabilize, or neutralize me.
+It’s a constantly shifting terrain of cultural and personal signification.
+The city is both my physical reality and my psychic playground.
+Rather than resist the overwhelmingness, I take it in.
+I disassemble and reassemble the mass of information.
+Yet, both in and out of context, the information can support, destabilize, or neutralize me.
 I may find myself comforted or disturbed, empowered or disappeared.

-The city offers up an abundance of source material.
-I also use images downloaded from the Web, scanned images, and screen captures.
+The city provides me with an abundance of source material.
+I also download images from the Web, scan images, and use screen captures.
 I’m constantly looking, photographing, searching, appropriating, capturing, uploading, and downloading.
 Source material is placed, erased, degraded, layered, and transformed.
-There’s a bleak nuance to the densely packed work that, like its urban inspiration, bombards us with cryptic subtext and thinly veiled innuendo.
-Yet, neither is without opportunities for introspection and calls to action.
+In my collages I seek to pose questions about the link between perception, interpretation, and reality.
+Perhaps we do not live in a world of truths but, rather, in a world of contrivances and alliances.